niklak/binance_connector/README.md

 - Reduced `if` blocks for optional parameters, The check performs only at the one place now.
 - Added constructor `NewClientWithOptions` which allow to set optional parameters such as instance of `http.Client` or request timeout.
 - `AllOrdersResponse` and `NewOpenOrdersResponse` are combined into one struct `OrderResponse`
+- if service name was started from `Get` in this package it was removed.
+For example `GetAccountService` was renamed to `AccountService`